IBLA Grand Prize

 Q: How will performances of the winning work be achieved - particularly in the venues listed?

-A: Composers, who perform their own works, will be invited to perform at Carnegie Hall as well as in the other venues listed.
+A: Composers who perform their own works, may be invited to perform at Carnegie Hall, New York University, Berklee School of Music in Boston as well as in the other venues listed.
 If a recording has been presented, the recording will be played for the audience in venues of choice.
-Composers are also invited to present in person his or her music and respond to questions frequently asked from the audience.

 Q: In the case of an unperformed work may an electronic realization be submitted?